asavinov/intelligent-trading-bot/README.md

 Notes:
 * The final result of the signaler is the score (between -1 and +1).
 The score should be used for further decisions about buying or selling by taking into account other parameters and data sources.
-* For the signaler service to work, trained models have to be available and stored in the model folder `model_folder`.
+* For the signaler service to work, trained models have to be available and stored in the "MODELS" folder.
 The models are trained in batch mode and the process is described in the corresponding section.

 Starting the service: `python3 -m service.server -c config.json`